-1. Currently, Oregon's healthcare providers-including nurses, doctors, and mental health professionals - cannot use their professional licenses when facilitating psilocybin services, which includes preparation, administration, and integration.

-HB 2387 creates licensure protections, which create legal protections for licensed healthcare providers to discuss psilocybin therapy with their patients.
+- 1. Currently, Oregon's healthcare providers-including nurses, doctors, and mental health professionals such as myself cannot use their professional licenses when facilitating psilocybin services, which includes preparation, administration, and integration. - HB 2387 creates licensure protections, which create legal protections for licensed healthcare providers to discuss psilocybin therapy with their patients.
 Without legal protections, healthcare providers fear losing their licenses, and many are unwilling to provide medical reviews to clients seeking care.
-Without the option for potential clients to discuss psilocybin therapy with their healthcare team, clients can not be fully informed, and adverse events are more likely to occur.
+Without the option for potential clients to discuss psilocybin therapy with their healthcare team, clients can not be fully informed, and adverse events are more likely to occur. - 2.

-While this law was written in a way that supports Psilocybin use for non-clinical indications, the reality is that most people seeking these services are doing so to help manage conditions such as depression, anxiety, or PTSD.
-Allowing professionals with expertise in managing these conditions to utilize their extensive training can only help to support safe outcomes for users of Oregon's Psilocybin Services.

 Many professionals are unclear if they can even discuss psilocybin therapy with patients, and many are unwilling to do so, due to the risk of losing their professional licenses.
 As a result, patients are often unable to discuss the risks or opportunities associated with psilocybin therapy for their unique health background with their healthcare providers.
 We know that psilocybin therapy is not for everyone, and it's important that clients are able to fully consider whether it is safe for them to access, with a healthcare expert.
-Unfortunately, this lack of flexibility limits informed consent for psilocybin therapy clients.

-HB 2387 proposes dual licensure, which allows healthcare professionals who are also licensed psilocybin facilitators to utilize their healthcare expertise in preparation (pre-session) and integration (post-session) of psilocybin services.
+Unfortunately, this lack of flexibility limits informed consent for psilocybin therapy clients. - HB 2387 proposes dual licensure, which allows healthcare professionals who are also licensed psilocybin facilitators to utilize their healthcare expertise in preparation (pre-session) and integration (post-session) of psilocybin services.
 Administration will remain non-directive as defined by the OHA.
-For example, a licensed therapist who is also a licensed psilocybin facilitator, can bring their therapist skills and expertise to help a client prepare for a psilocybin session and help to process it when it's done.
+For example, a licensed therapist who is also a licensed psilocybin facilitator, can bring their therapist skills and expertise to help a client prepare for a psilocybin session and help to process it when it's done. - 3.
 The Psilocybin Advisory Board, which makes program improvement recommendations to the OHA, does not currently include members from the psilocybin provider community.
-This can lead to a disconnect between the agency rules and oversight of the program, and the real experiences of those working in this first-of-its-kind industry.

-HB 2387 establishes new membership requirements for the Psilocybin Advisory Board (OPAB).
+This can lead to a disconnect between the agency rules and oversight of the program, and the real experiences of those working in this first-of-its-kind industry. - HB 2387 establishes new membership requirements for the Psilocybin Advisory Board (OPAB).
 In order to advise the Oregon Health Authority in making recommendations for program changes and improvements, the Psilocybin Advisory Board needs to be composed of those with lived experience as licensed and professional psilocybin service providers.